BlaineDev/431-classes-2022/projectB/schedule.md

 # Schedule for 431 Project B Presentations

+If you would prefer to do your project over Zoom, please indicate that in your response to the Minute Paper after Class 20.

 ## Thursday December 8 (times being arranged - see my email)

 - Lithe Basbous